davidpsharp/baby/README.md

 If you just want to run the simulator in a browser, visit [manchesterbaby.com](https://manchesterbaby.com) and follow the 3 step [quick start guide](docs/quick-start-guide.md).

-You can also download the [latest release](https://github.com/davidpsharp/baby/releases) and run it offline as a desktop application on your Java Runtime (Java 8 or later).
+You can also download the [latest release](https://github.com/davidpsharp/baby/releases) and run it offline as a desktop application.
+It is available to download as a Windows executable or MacOS DMG package both of which come with an in-built Java Runtime.
+If you already have java you can just grab the small Java JAR file which requires an existing Java Runtime v8 or later.

 If you want to build the simulator yourself, read on...